An inspiring afternoon of film, story, breath and presence with two Guinness World Record holders — live in person

 Personal Challenge Invitation

-As always, you’ll be invited to gently explore your own perceived limitations.
+You’ll be gently invited to explore your own perceived limitations in a safe and supportive way.

 Nothing forced.